shotgunsoftware/tk-core/docs/platform.rst

   the it provides a consistent python/QT interface to the apps.
 Since all engines implement the same base class, apps can call methods on the engines to for example create UIs.
 It is up to each engine to implement these methods so that they work nicely inside the host application.

+An engine may also implement a startup interface for DCC applications that are related to the engine.
+This implementation is a subclass of :class:`SoftwareLauncher` and located in a **startup.py** file in the root folder of the engine, analogous to the **engine.py** file.
+The engine launcher subclass must implement the :meth:`SoftwareLauncher.scan_software` and :meth:`SoftwareLauncher.prepare_launch` methods.
+If any special startup files (like userSetup.py for Maya) are needed to properly launch the DCC application, they should by convention reside in a **startup** subfolder at the same level as the **startup.py** file.
+The **EngineLauncher.prepare_launch()** method should parse the value for the **launch_builtin_plugin** engine configuration setting to determine whether toolkit is initialized in classic or plugin mode.
+For example, the **launch_builtin_plugin: basic** engine configuration setting tells the EngineLauncher startup logic to go look in ENGINE_ROOT/plugins/basic and make necessary preparations to get that plugin initialized as the DCC application launches.
+Additional plugins can be loaded during the launch phase by specifying a comma-separated string value to **launch_builtin_plugin**.

 Engine Events